 A limited company is a type of business structure that has its own legal identity, separate from its shareholders and its directors.
-It also can be a one-man-band, when the sole Director is the 100% Shareholder too.
-But it can include more people as either Director or Shareholder or both.
+It also can be a one-man-band, when the sole director is the 100% shareholder too.
+But it can include more people as either directors or shareholders or both.

 Sole trader advantages

-Greater privacy, as sole traders does not appear in a public register
+- Greater privacy, as sole traders do not appear in a public register

 Sole trader disadvantages

-Banks and investors tend to prefer limited companies, so this limits the investing or borrowing options.
+- Banks and investors tend to prefer limited companies, so this limits the investment or borrowing options.

-On higher profit the tax rates goes into the Higher tax bracket
+- With higher profit the tax rates goes into the higher tax bracket

 Limited company advantages

-On higher profit, the Corporation tax (19%) is more advantageous than paying personal Income tax (20-40%) and National Insurance
+- With higher profit, the Corporation Tax (19%) is more advantageous than paying personal Income Tax (20-40%) and National Insurance